stefangao/Cobins_Windows/README.md

 # cobins
-To detect the information of the target process and change the behaviors of it.
+To spy the status and data of the target process and manage to control the behaviors of it.